bdronneau/git-talks/README.md

 # License

-This project is licensed under typo the MIT license (see LICENSE file).
+This project is licensed under the MIT license (see LICENSE file).